NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_BLOCK_STATUS` (7)

     A block status query request.
 Length and offset define the range of interest.
+The client SHOULD NOT request a status length of 0;
+    the behavior of a server on such a request is unspecified although the server SHOULD NOT disconnect.

-    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and the final time it was sent, it referred to the export name that was finally selected, the server responded without an error, and returned at least one metadata context.
+    A client MUST NOT send `NBD_CMD_BLOCK_STATUS` unless within the negotiation phase it sent `NBD_OPT_SET_META_CONTEXT` at least once, and where the final time that was sent, it referred to the same export name used to enter transmission phase, and where the server returned at least one metadata context without an error.
     This in turn requires the client to first negotiate structured replies.
-For a successful return, the server MUST use a structured reply, containing at least one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS`, where the status field of each descriptor is determined by the flags field as defined by the metadata context.
+For a successful return, the server MUST use a structured reply, containing exactly one chunk of type `NBD_REPLY_TYPE_BLOCK_STATUS` per selected context id, where the status field of each
+    descriptor is determined by the flags field as defined by the metadata context.
+The server MAY send chunks in a different order than the context ids were assigned in reply to `NBD_OPT_SET_META_CONTEXT`.

     The list of block status descriptors within the `NBD_REPLY_TYPE_BLOCK_STATUS` chunk represent consecutive portions